Mobeen Azhar: Career

-In March 2023, Azhar presented Predator: The Secret Scandal of J-Pop, a documentary exploring allegations of sexual abuse against Japanese pop mogul Johnny Kitagawa.
-Filmed in Tokyo, the programme was broadcast on BBC Two.
+October 27th 2025 Azhar presented Behind Bars: Sex, Bribes and Murder.
+A 2- Part documentary about England's prisons for the BBC.
+This investigation was fuelled by a viral video featuring a female prison officer and an inmate having sex inside HMP Wandsworth.

 Awards

-In May 2017, Azhar won a BAFTA for his work as a producer on the BBC series Muslims Like Us.
+In May 2017, Azhar won a British Academy Television Award for his work as a producer on the BBC series Muslims Like Us.

-In 2018, Azhar’s show on the BBC Asian Network won Best Radio Show at the Asian Media Awards.
+In 2018, Azhar's show on the BBC Asian Network won Best Radio Show at the Asian Media Awards.

 In June 2019, Azhar won the first Sandford St Martin Journalism Award for his BBC radio programme The Dawn of British Jihad.

 In 2020, Azhar won the Royal Television Society 'Presenter of the Year' award for Hometown: A Killing.
 In the same year, he also won 'Best Presenter' at the Grierson Awards for the same documentary series.

 Azhar has won an Amnesty International award for Panorama: The Secret Drone War.

-He has also been nominated for a Foreign Press Association Award for his BBC Radio 4 programme Fatwa and for his documentary Inside Gay Pakistan.
+He has also been nominated for a Foreign Press Association Award for his BBC Radio 4 programme Fatwa, and for his documentary Inside Gay Pakistan.

 In August 2022, Azhar received an honorary fellowship at Leeds Trinity University, where he studied journalism for the first time in 18 years.

+In September 2023, Azhar received the Freedom of Press Award from The Foreign Correspondence Club of Japan for his documentary Predator: The Secret Scandal of J-Pop.

 Personal life

-Azhar is openly gay; and is a Muslim.
+Azhar is openly gay, and a Muslim.
 He is an avid fan of musician Prince and horror films.